telerik/ajax-docs/controls/formdecorator/troubleshooting/input-appearance-is-not-updated-when-disabled-in-internet-explorer.md

 ---
 title: Input Appearance Is Not Updated When Disabled In Internet Explorer
-page_title: Input Appearance Is Not Updated When Disabled In Internet Explorer | UI for ASP.NET AJAX Documentation
+page_title: Input Appearance Is Not Updated When Disabled In Internet Explorer | RadFormDecorator for ASP.NET AJAX Documentation
 description: Input Appearance Is Not Updated When Disabled In Internet Explorer
 slug: formdecorator/troubleshooting/input-appearance-is-not-updated-when-disabled-in-internet-explorer
 tags: input,appearance,is,not,updated,when,disabled,in,internet,explorer